Biomedical Research Fellowship Programme for India

 Information on Winter Session Grants can be found here.
-Aparna Kamath, Global Health and Population, HSPH was a 2014 recipient.
+Aparna Kamath, Global Health and Population at the School was a 2014 recipient.
 Her project: Study of the players, provisions and programs shaping access to cancer care and treatment in India.
 Other 2014 Student Grant recipients can be found here.

 Student Exchange Opportunities at the BBNC

-The Bangalore Boston Nutrition Collaborative (BBNC) was established as collaboration between St. John’s Research Institute (SJRI), Harvard School of Public Health and Tufts University, with a focus on nutrition research and training.
+The Bangalore Boston Nutrition Collaborative (BBNC) was established as collaboration between St. John’s Research Institute (SJRI), Harvard T.H.
+Chan School of Public Health and Tufts University, with a focus on nutrition research and training.
 The goals of the BBNC are to conduct an interdisciplinary course, develop web-based courses and identify promising Indian students and junior faculty for graduate training in Boston.
-SJRI students can attend HSPH and HSPH student can apply to study at SJRI.
+SJRI students can attend the T.H.
+Chan School of Public Health and the School’s students can apply to study at SJRI.

 Grants and Funding through the National Institutes of Health (NIH)